Adalina: Adaptive Linear Approximation for the Shapley Value and Beyond: Abstract

 \section{Abstract}

 The Shapley value, and its broader family of semi-values, has received much attention in various attribution problems.
 A fundamental and long-standing challenge is their efficient approximation, since exact computation generally requires an exponential number of utility queries in the number of players $n$.
 To meet the challenges of large-scale applications, we explore the limits of efficiently approximating semi-values under a $\Theta(n)$ space constraint.
-Building upon a vector concentration inequality, we establish a theoretical framework that enables sharper \qcs for existing unbiased randomized algorithms.
+Building upon a vector concentration inequality, we establish a theoretical framework that enables sharper query complexities for existing unbiased randomized algorithms.
 Within this framework, we systematically develop a linear-space algorithm that requires $O(\frac{n}{\epsilon^{2}}\log\frac{1}{\delta})$ utility queries to ensure $P(\|\hat{\boldsymbol\phi}-\boldsymbol\phi\|_{2}\geq\epsilon)\leq \delta$ for all commonly used semi-values.
 In particular, our framework naturally bridges OFA, unbiased kernelSHAP, SHAP-IQ and the regression-adjusted approach, and definitively characterizes when paired sampling is beneficial.
-Moreover, our algorithm allows explicit minimization of the mean square error for each specific utility function.
-Accordingly, we introduce the first adaptive, linear-time, linear-space randomized algorithm, Adalina, that theoretically achieves improved mean square error.
+Moreover, our algorithm allows explicit minimization of the mean squared error $\mathbb{E}[\|\hat{\boldsymbol\phi}-\boldsymbol\phi\|_{2}^{2}]$ for each specific utility function.
+Accordingly, we introduce the first adaptive, linear-time, linear-space randomized algorithm, Adalina, that theoretically achieves improved mean squared error.
 All of our theoretical findings are experimentally validated.
+Our code is available at \url{https://github.com/watml/adalina}.